E-A-Gee/Dad-Joke-Generator/README.md

 Asks for a topic and returns a joke from www.icanhazdadjoke.com.

 This is a project The Modern Python 3 Bootcamp on Udemy with instructor Colt Steele.
-Dad Joke Generator is a project from the Making HTTP Requests with Python section.
+Dad Joke Generator is a project from the Making HTTP Requests with Python section where making GET requests and utilizing APIs are covered.